 Dance numbers generally lacked zip.
 The choreography was quite basic, but not mastered.
 The dancers were seldom in sync and lack of technique was apparent.
 It needed a firmer hand and more rehearsal.
 Tighter dance performances would have went a long way in improving the show.
 The dance styles also showed little effort and attention to period.
 I do suggest a vigorous dance pick-up rehearsal before next week’s performances.

-The unit set, costumes, colorful lighting and the band (back left)
+The unit set, costumes, colorful lighting and the band (back left) were impressive as were many of the lead performers. |

 It's Like This, See